Own your RV Lot! Ownership...

 permitted, and continues unchanged.
 Some times a co-op structure is the only way a private RV park can exist given

-local regulations.
+local regulation changes.
 Suspect local government hostility toward RVs, when you find a newly constructed co-op RV park, because

 most likely subdivision (new condo) for RV use is not permitted !
 It can be